Bells & Handbells

 Today the bells are rung on most Sundays ahead of the 10.00 service.
 We have regular practice nights every Tuesday and the bells are also rung for weddings and from time to time by visiting ringers.

-Please contact Trevor Haynes (Tower Captain) trefor555@gmail.com or Cathy Lowe (Tower Secretary) lowecathy@googlemail.com if you have any further queries or would like to arrange to come and ring here.
+Please contact Stephen Loeber (Tower Captain) thaxtedbellringers@gmail.com or Mark Ridgway (Tower Secretary) thaxtedbellringers@gmail.com if you have any further queries or would like to arrange to come and ring here.
 We remain keen to recruit new or experienced ringers and training can be arranged.